-• The site has been found to contain significant vegetation and endangered habitat, which is of significant environmental value, that requires conservation.
+• The site has been found to contain native vegetation and threatened species habitat, which is of environmental value, that requires conservation.
 The introduction of the E2 Environmental Conservation zone and redistribution of the RE1 Public Recreation zone directly coincides with areas of the site containing significant vegetation and endangered habitat, and will directly support their conservation.
-As shown in the proposed Concept Masterplan, 28.12ha of the proposed E2 land area is identified as biobanking sites.
+As shown in the proposed Concept Masterplan, 36.07ha of the proposed E2 land area is identified as biobanking sites.

-- A total of 63.5ha of open space is proposed, representing an increase of 15.53ha compared to the existing Concept Masterplan.
-The quantity and distribution of open space better utilises land least suitable for residential development (being land along Currency Creek and land containing significant vegetation and endangered habitat), demonstrating an appropriate level of regard to the site's natural environmental values and hazards. - The distribution of residential land uses have been designed to directly respond to Currency Creek and the flooding and stormwater constraints of the site (refer to Section 7.4). - This Planning Proposal has considered the services and infrastructure required to meet the demand arising from Jacaranda, and demonstrates that the site is capable of being serviced, and provide the necessary infrastructure to meet this demand (refer to Section7.6). - The proposed land uses and Proposed Concept Masterplan has been developed to respond to and integrate with the existing residential land uses and neighbourhood character of the existing Glossodia Village (refer to Section 4.9). - The former Planning Proposal for the site introduced low density and large lot residential, recreational and special purpose land uses which was determined to be suitable for the site.
+- The distribution of residential land uses have been designed to directly respond to Currency Creek and the flooding and stormwater constraints of the site (refer to Section 7.4). - This Planning Proposal has considered the services and infrastructure required to meet the demand arising from Jacaranda, and demonstrates that the site is capable of being serviced, and provide the necessary infrastructure to meet this demand (refer to Section7.6). - The proposed land uses and Proposed Concept Masterplan has been developed to respond to and integrate with the existing residential land uses and neighbourhood character of the existing Glossodia Village (refer to Section 4.9). - The former Planning Proposal for the site introduced low density and large lot residential, recreational and special purpose land uses which was determined to be suitable for the site.
 This Planning Proposal seek the introduction of the E2 Environmental Conservation zone and revise the quantum of RE1 zoned land.
-The strategic merit and suitability of these uses for the site remains unchanged. - The yield approved under the former Planning Proposal will continue to be achieved without adversely impacting existing significant vegetation and endangered habitat, ensuring the residential density envisioned for the site continues to be achieved. - Development envisioned under this Planning Proposal will not facilitate development inconsistent with that originally envisioned for the site and will not give rise to any new adverse environmental impacts. - This Planning Proposal has considered existing adjoining development, and continues to provide larger lots at the interfaces with existing rural residential areas, thereby retaining the existing character of the area. - This Planning Proposal has considered the services and infrastructure required to support the future needs of residents of Jacaranda, and demonstrates that the site is capable of being serviced (refer to Section7.6).
+The strategic merit and suitability of these uses for the site remains unchanged. - The yield approved under the former Planning Proposal will continue to be achieved without adversely impacting existing native vegetation and threatened species habitat, ensuring the residential density envisioned for the site continues to be achieved. - Development envisioned under this Planning Proposal will not facilitate development inconsistent with that originally envisioned for the site and will not give rise to any new adverse environmental impacts. - This Planning Proposal has considered existing adjoining development, and continues to provide larger lots at the interfaces with existing rural residential areas, thereby retaining the existing character of the area. - This Planning Proposal has considered the services and infrastructure required to support the future needs of residents of Jacaranda, and demonstrates that the site is capable of being serviced (refer to Section7.6).